BijuAle/BijuAle.com.np/src/pages/about.md

 Image Caption: My volunteer colleagues Emma McEvoy, Romisha Thapa, and me in Dhading, Nepal (2018)

 My name is _Biju Ale_.
 I am a John 3:16 Christian with a deep interest in Philosophy, Theology, and Science.
-Welcome to my webpage—a space for thoughtful reflections.
-I hope you discover something meaningful here that resonates with you.
+This is my website.

 Presently, I support a consulting firm called [Scott Wilson Nepal](https://swnepal.com.np/biju-ale/), in research, monitoring, learning, and evaluation of myriad developmental projects in Nepal. <details class="details-animated ">